Alpha Delta Pi: History

 In 1913, Alpha Delta Phi officially changed its name to Alpha Delta Pi.
 The deliberations over this change remain largely unknown aside from the impetus of the discovery of a pre-existing men's fraternity using those exact letters and which pre-dated the original Adelphean Society's inception by almost 20 years.
-There seems to be little to no speculation as to why "Pi" was specifically chosen as a replacement letter, and or why it took so long to hear of the pre-existing ADPhi Fraternity.
-Thus in 1913 the Adelphean Society, through Convention legislation, changed the name of the organization, adopted a recognition pin, and appointed a standardization committee.
+There seems to be little to no speculation as to why "Pi" was specifically chosen as a replacement letter, and or why it took so long to hear of the pre-existing Alpha Delta Phi fraternity.
+Thus in 1913, the Adelphean Society, through Convention legislation, changed the name of the organization, adopted a recognition pin, and appointed a standardization committee.
 The trustees at Wesleyan Female College voted to abolish sororities, leading to the closure of Alpha chapter in 1915.
-Chi chapter, at Wittenberg University, was the first chapter to bear the new name.
+Chi chapter, at Wittenberg University, was the first chapter to bear the new name at installation.
 In 1948, Mrs. Carolee Strock Stanard retired as Grand President and part of her keynote address became The Creed of Alpha Delta Pi.
 In 1960, Alpha Delta Pi's 100th chapter, Delta Omicron, was installed at East Carolina University.

 In 1979, Alpha Delta Pi adopted Ronald McDonald Houses as the National Philanthropy.
 In 1983, Alpha Delta Pi Foundation was established.
-In 2001, Alpha Delta Pi celebrated its 150th Anniversary in Atlanta, Georgia, and in 2006, the Delta chapter, the oldest open chapter of ADPi, celebrated its 100th anniversary at The University of Texas at Austin.
-In 2009, Theta Theta chapter at Quinnipiac University was installed.
-Theta Theta was the 200th chapter of ADPi to be installed.
-Chapters continue to be installed and anniversaries celebrated at numerous university campuses.
+In 2001, Alpha Delta Pi celebrated its 150th anniversary in Atlanta, Georgia, and in 2006, the Delta chapter, the oldest open chapter of ADPi, celebrated its 100th anniversary at The University of Texas at Austin.
+In 2009, Theta Theta chapter at Quinnipiac University was the 200th chapter of ADPi to be installed.
+Chapters continue to be installed and anniversaries are celebrated at numerous university campuses.

-Symbols
+Symbols and publications

-The open motto of ADPi is "We Live for Each Other," and its colors are azure blue and white.
+The open motto of ADPi is "We Live for Each Other,".
+The sorority's colors are azure blue and white.
 To the sorority, blue is symbolic of friendship, which the sorority cites as one of its founding values; white symbolizes sincerity and truth, which are two qualities the sorority states it looks for in its members.
-The official flower is the woodland violet; however, since woodland violets are found in the wild and not available for purchase, people often substitute the African violet.
+The official flower is the woodland violet; however since woodland violets are found in the wild and not available for purchase, people often substitute the African violet.
 The official jewel and symbol is the diamond, which the sorority uses as a symbol of "the enduring strength and value of friendship".
 The mascot for Alpha Delta Pi is a lion with the nickname of Alphie.
-Alpha Delta Pi currently has 161 chapters in the United States and Canada, with the majority concentrated in the southern United States, and over 150 alumnae associations.
-Its national philanthropy is the Ronald McDonald House Charities.